war2/war2edit/README.md

 - [X] Redo completly the graphical part.
 Elm_Bitmap is waayyy to heavy and inefficient.
       Seems the best option is Evas_GL.
-Evas_Image + proxys are so easy to use, and so efficient, but the smart_move kills it... [solved by Cairo]
+Evas_Image + proxys are so easy to use, and so efficient, but the smart_move kills it...
 - [X] Minimap window is annoying and suboptimal (let's Evas do the scaling)
 - [X] Place textures
 - [ ] Different brush types